Engagement is everything on Instagram.

 What is Instagram Engagement Rate?

 The most common forms of Instagram engagement are likes and comments.
-Other forms of engagement include shared and saved posts.
+Other forms of engagement include shares and the number of saves your posts have.

 How to Calculate Engagement Rate on Instagram

-You would need formulas if you want to do it yourself.
+You would need to know some formulas if you want to do it yourself.

 Instagram engagement rate formulas